-From dads taking their daughters to the park or parents letting kids walk on their own to school, to riding bikes without helmets and filling bottles with juice – there’s an endless parade of things our parents did that are now frowned upon.
+From parents letting kids walk on their own to school, to riding bikes without helmets and filling bottles with juice – there’s an endless parade of things our parents did that are now frowned upon.
 In some cases, they can even get you arrested.

 Letting the kids go out alone